-That's not a coincidence.
-It's a description of how people shop.
+A 2014 RealityMine study found that 53% of U.S. adults pass through both a vehicle and a store within the same thirty minutes on any given day.
 They leave home, they drive, they arrive.
-And during the drive, they're listening.
-The question isn't whether radio reaches retail shoppers.
-It's whether you're using it before they choose where to stop.
+During the drive, they're listening.
+The question isn't whether radio reaches retail shoppers — it's whether you're using it before they choose where to stop.

 What the Department Store Data Shows